+The Swiss Federal Council presented the draft of the federal Financial Services Act (FinSA) on 4 November 2015, which has now been adopted by both chambers of Parliament and is currently expected to enter into force as of 1 January 2020.
 The FinSA will set out cross-sector rules for the provision of financial services, introduce a comprehensive and harmonised prospectus regime to meet EU equivalence requirements while reflecting specific Swiss circumstances, and will be applicable to all public offerings of financial instruments and all securities to be admitted to trading on a trading platform in Switzerland.